 - 7.1 Goods and supplies Supplies are trackable goods, such as a projector or a mobile phone, materials, and consumables.
 They tend to be consumed or be in use over the short to medium-term but to have a shorter lifespan than fixed assets.
 Individually, these tend to be low-cost items but because they may be used or consumed in larger quantities, the total cost may be a significant amount in any one-year period.
 A review of historic accounts and supplier payments can provide an estimate of the annual cost of such supplies, which figure can be used to determine whether there is a need to carry out a competitive procurement.
-Consideration should be given to sustainability and environmental issues when considering the procurement of goods and supplies. - 7.2 Fixed assets A fixed asset is a tangible item of property with a useful life of longer than one year and which exceeds the cost level set by the International IDEA for capitalizing assets.
-According to the International IDEA's accounting policies, any individual item with a cost above €2,000 is considered a fixed asset.
+Consideration should be given to sustainability and environmental issues when considering the procurement of goods and supplies. - 7.2 Fixed assets A fixed asset is a tangible item of property with a useful life of longer than one year and which exceeds the cost level set by International IDEA for capitalizing assets.
+According to International IDEA's accounting policies, any individual item with a cost above €2,000 is considered a fixed asset.
 Generally, International IDEA does not purchase large quantities of fixed assets on a regular basis, but only when new offices are being set up or existing offices are refurbished. - 7.3 General services Services such as repairs and maintenance of equipment or furniture, janitorial or security services, lease of office space, offsite storage, transport services, importation and logistics services, media advertisements, health maintenance services, and other similar services. - 7.4 Events Events is an umbrella term in this policy to cover all types of meetings, training sessions, workshops, seminars, and other similar events required as part of the programmed and institutional activities of International IDEA.
 The events to be carried out should be in guided by the Green Policy principles and consider sustainability and environmental impact.
 The supplier that provides the venue for the event is treated as the main supplier for an event.
 It is the expected price of this contract that determines whether the procurement method should be a non-competitive or a competitive process.
-Contracts with other suppliers for services related to the event (e.g. translation services) should follow the procurement method for services.
+Contracts with other suppliers for services related to the event (e.g. translation services) should follow the procurement method for services. - 7.5 Consulting Services These are activities requiring external technical and professional expertise beyond International IDEA internal capacity, such as research, feasibility studies, and related services and are

-- 7.5 Consulting Services These are activities requiring external technical and professional expertise beyond International IDEA internal capacity, such as research, feasibility studies, and related services and are provided by individual consultant or firms.
-For individual consultants, please refer to the Individual Consultant Policy. - 7.6 Intellectual Property The procurement of intellectual property may involve the commissioning of papers or other original works, or services where part or all of the end product is original work for which the Institute needs to acquire the copyright (e.g. studies, research papers, translations of copyrighted material, layout design, videos, films, other media products etc.).
+- provided by individual consultant or firms.
+For individual consultants, please refer to the Individual Consultant Policy. - 7.6 Intellectual Property The procurement of intellectual property may involve the commissioning of papers or other original works, or services where part or all of the end product is original work for which International IDEA needs to acquire the copyright (e.g. studies, research papers, translations of copyrighted material, layout design, videos, films, other media products etc.).
 Even if the initial plan does not include publishing it is important that consultants commissioned to do such work are engaged under an agreement that includes the correct copyright terms and conditions.
-In general, this relates to the production of what the Institute classifies as Knowledge Products.
+In general, this relates to the production of what International IDEA classifies as Knowledge Products. - 7.7 Partners for project implementation These are activities where partners are responsible for implementing a part of the project for IDEA.
+The details will be set out in the terms of reference and budget for a cooperation contract.
+Partners require active management and monitoring and report with detailed expenditure listings and narrative reports.